Bill MCCAUGHEY, United States

 Nominated experts will meet on a regular basis (approximately twice a year) to:

-This expert group should produce a report highlighting the main criteria influencing the choice of different nuclear fuel cycle options.
+This expert group shall produce a report highlighting the main criteria influencing the choice of different nuclear fuel cycle options.